cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

 ```
 In the Diffusion block, you can but **negligeable** to deactivate the diffusion terme.

 In the convection block, you need to specify a spatial scheme.
-Have a look at the [spatial scheme](spatial-schemes.md) section for a list of the available schemes in **TRUST**.
+Have a look at the [](spatial-schemes.md) section for a list of the available schemes in **TRUST**.

 In the sources block, you will define your source terms.
-You will need to go check the [Keyword Reference Manual](../reference/index.rst) to pick up the good keyword for your case.
+You will need to go check the [](../reference/index.rst) to pick up the good keyword for your case.
 Here are some available source terms:
 -  **Perte_Charge_Reguliere** type_perte_charge bloc_definition_pertes_charges

 -  **Perte_Charge_Singuliere** **KX \| KY \| KZ** coefficient_value { ... }